sibvisions/reactUI.embedding/README.md

 --- | --- | --- |
-appName | string | Name of the application you want to launch. baseUrl | string | The url which will be used to communicate with the server. language | string | The language code which will be used for translation. userName | string | The username which will be used for authentication password | string | The password used for authentication
+appName | string | Name of the application you want to launch. baseUrl | string | The url which will be used to communicate with the server. langCode | string | The language code which will be used for translation.

 ```typescript
   return (